 The most frustrating thing about willpower is that you have limited amounts available.
 The area of your brain that controls your willpower is located in your prefrontal cortex.
 You might remember this from biology as the area directly behind your forehead.

-It’s the same part of your brain that helps you with all your day-to-day tasks, everything from your short term memory (What did my partner tell me to buy at the store?), figuring out some simple tasks, and even staying focused.
+It’s the same part of our brain that helps with day-to-day tasks, everything from your short term memory (What did my partner tell me to buy at the store?), figuring out some simple tasks, and even staying focused.
 That means you're going to run out of willpower and have tough days.

 “You also have to recognize that any attempt to change behavior is two steps forward and one step backward—it’s how you deal with the step backward that spells success and failure,” Markman says.

 “If you treat a step back as a way to learn about what didn’t work and learn from it, then a single setback isn’t fatal for trying to make a significant change.”

 If you’re serious about your health goals and well-being, you need to determine what other areas of your life should be prioritized less so that you have more willpower dedicated to the changes you want to make.
 Here are a few changes you can make that can help with focus and simplify your efforts.